theweiyu/lpsolvewrapper/README.md

 # lpsolvewrapper
 Python3.6 wrapper for compiled lpsolve bindings

 C source code compiled for python 3.6 (64-bit) and wrapper to avoid multiple fragmented library files needing to be correctly located in linux environment.
 This is has been tested on Ubuntu and Windows 7/10.
+See official [lpsolve website](http://lpsolve.sourceforge.net/5.5/) for more information.

 ## Installation